 Yet recently above the 6.25 area left the door open to a test of the higher September 2018 6.45-6.55 congestion it had exceeded again prior to the temporary subsequent setback into that area.
-Now that it is rallying once again, the extended higher resistances are 6.72 and 6.83 levels not quite seen as yet on the current rally, and the 7.10 area all-time high that were all seen during the 2018 LIRA crisis.
+Now that it is rallying once again, the extended higher resistances are 6.72 (retested since the end of last week) and 6.83, and the 7.10 area all-time high that were all seen during the 2018 LIRA crisis.